5 initiatives to inspire guests to protect the oceans

 The world's oceans are an invaluable resource that provides a variety of benefits, from food to oxygen.
 However, increasing pollution and overfishing are threatening their health and biodiversity.

-Coastal tourism can have a significant negative impact on the oceans if not managed in a sustainable manner.
+Coastal tourism can have a significant negative impact on the oceans if not managed sustainably.

-In this sense, the hotel sector has the capacity to implement sustainable practices, such as efficient water and energy management, and to promote responsible tourism to minimize the negative impact on the oceans.
+In this sense, the hotel sector has the capacity to implement sustainable practices, such as the efficient management of water and energy, and to promote responsible tourism to minimize the negative impact on the oceans.

 1- Create a marine conservation program